Asynchronous Execution

 , followed by re-execution of the transactions in blockN-D

-(hopefully resulting in the merkle root matching), followed by a re-execution of the transactions in blockN-D+1
+(hopefully resulting in the merkle root matching), followed by re-execution of the transactions in blockN-D+1

 ,N-D+2